apache/doris-website/versioned_docs/version-2.1/install/cluster-deployment/standard-deployment.md

 - Follower nodes participate in elections.
 If the Master node fails, an available Follower node will be selected as the new Master.
 - Observer nodes only synchronize metadata from the Leader node and do not participate in elections.
 They can be scaled to provide scalable metadata read services.

 Typically, it is advised to deploy 3 Follower nodes.
-In high-concurrency scenarios, you can scale the Observer nodes.。
+In high-concurrency scenarios, you can scale the Observer nodes..

 **Plan the BE nodes**